-Every New Year's Day, many of my family and friends gather to play bingo, eat and drink (like the good italians we are).
-In recent years there have been too many people in the house to hear what numbers have been called so I decided to take this opportunity to learn some new web technologies. :)
+Every New Year's Day, many of my family and friends gather to play bingo.
+In recent years there have been too many people in the house to hear what numbers have been called.

-The application I've developed is published at bingo-board.org.
-It allows for anyone to set up a bingo board and to use a web browser to "call" the numbers, while other web browsers are watching the board.
+bingo-board.org for anyone to set up a bingo board and provides a URL for "calling" the numbers, and one for watching the board.

 Here is a video of the effects as they currently stand.
 You can see that when a number is called, it animates and then continues to animate until another is called.

 What is happening is pretty awesome.
 Each "bingo marker" has a .disabled class initially:

 If a marker has been called, it will have an .enabled class on it:

 The animation here is the quick initial bounce when a number is activated (most visible above when a marker turns from red to black).
 This is achieved by a simple keyframe animation on the scale attribute of the element.
 Before I discovered scale, I tried animating all of the attributes including font-size a while back which didn't work out so well.